FigureTechnologies/invoice-smart-contract/README.md

 # Invoice Smart Contact

-This contract facilitates the transfer of restricted coin between addresses.
+This contract is used for the storage of USDX invoice records (IOUs, Bills) and payments.

 ## Status